MariaInes is a freelancer who writes about social matters from different perspectives.

-The Responsibility of the radio station Radio-Telévision Libre des Milles-Collines (RTLM) in the Rwandan genocide of 1994, brings in perspective the right of expression freedom, considered critical in a democratic system.
-The reasons behind the use of mass media to encourage the mass killing were not to defend democracy, though, but a manifold and complex political situation, rooted in the colonial and post-colonial events between Hutus and Tutsis.
+The responsibility of the radio station Radio-Telévision Libre des Milles-Collines (RTLM) in the Rwandan genocide of 1994 brings in perspective the right of expression, which is considered critical in a democratic system.
+The reasons behind the use of mass media to encourage the mass killings were not to defend democracy, though, but a manifold and complex political situation, rooted in the colonial and post-colonial events between Hutus and Tutsis.
 These several causes intertwined to produce the killing of about 800,000 Tutsis and moderated Hutus by radical Hutus in less than two months: between “the second week of April and the third week of May (of 1994) the civilian Hutu population […] was actively conscripted and comprised the bulk of génocidaires” (Jones, 2006).

 The circumstances of the Tutsi and Hutu civilians in Rwanda were difficult in 1994, as poverty and lack of opportunities created an already hostile environment.
 Most of the population was illiterate and used to work as farmers and cattle herders as indicated by Scherrer (2004).
 The radio was to them the mass media that brought news, educational programs and contact with the politics of the government as pointed by Des Forges (2004).

 At the time of the genocide, the power was in hands of a Hutu elite.
 The dictator Juvenal Habyarimana and his wife Agatha were the center of political power in Rwanda.
 This elite was sourcing their income from the generous donations of Belgium, France, Germany and Switzerland to the development of the country (Scherrer, 2004).
 This should be seen as one of the salient causes for the Rwandan genocide in 1994.